Competition-Aware CPC Forecasting with Near-Market Coverage

-\paragraph{Geographic intent.} In the car-rental setting, auction pressure is strongly localized.
+\paragraph{Geographic proxy: segmented market context.} In the car-rental setting, auction pressure is strongly localized.
 Queries tied to airports, cities, or countries reflect distinct demand pools and competitive conditions.
 We extract geographic intent from keyword text, curated gazetteers, and hierarchical geographic mapping.
 Each keyword is assigned structured location indicators at the continent, country, and city levels.
-Because geographic granularity may trade off specificity against sparsity, we retain multiple hierarchical resolutions and evaluate them empirically rather than assuming \emph{ex ante} that finer localization is always more informative.
-These geography-derived variables act as spatial competition proxies, encoding localized demand conditions and marketplace heterogeneity.
+Rather than assuming that finer geography is always better, we retain multiple hierarchical resolutions and evaluate them empirically.
+These geography-derived variables act as spatial competition proxies by encoding localized demand conditions and marketplace heterogeneity.